 This position may train, mentor, and develop personnel, as well as, supervise the activities of such personnel to include office support personnel.

-Bachelor’s Degree in an engineering or construction related field and ten (10) or more years related experience; or
+Bachelor’s Degree in Project Management or construction related field preferred, and seven (7) to ten (10) or more years relevant industry experience; or

-Master’s Degree in an engineering or construction related field and five (5) to seven (7) years of related experience; or
+Master’s Degree in Project Management or construction related field preferred, and five (5) to seven (7) years of relevant industry experience; or

-Equivalent combination of education and experience will be considered
+Equivalent combination of education and experience may be considered

 Knowledge, Skills, and Abilities Requirements